Autistic adults

 Autistic woman

-Symptoms and signs of autism in adults
+Symptoms and Signs of Autism in Adults

-Social maladjustment
+Social Awkwardness

 These interests can manifest themselves as a preoccupation with one or more subjects that may be deemed unusual or excessively circumscribed in terms of definition.
 For example, it could be a strong attachment to uncommon objects, such as wanting to know and collect every type of light bulb in existence, or knowing all the train timetables in a region.